 Mistake 5.
 Same Amount of Details in Foreground and Background

 This mistake is particularly common in those that are painting from a photograph rather than from life.
 Many photos show the whole scene detailed and in focus.
 You can clearly see the blade of grass in the foreground and the tree branch in the background.
-However, that is not how your eyes see.
-If you focus on one area, the rest of the picture is out of focus.
+However, that is not how our eyes see.
+When we focus on one area, the rest of the picture is out of focus.

-- Decide where your focal point is and then give that area more detail.
+- Decide where your focal point is and then give that area the highest level of detail.

 - Don't paint everything with the same degree of detail.
-As a general rule, paint fewer details in the background and objects far away.
-Add more detail in the foreground.
+As a general rule, paint looser and with soft edges the background and objects far away.
+Add more details and hard edges in the foreground.

 They'll sell you thousands of greens.
 Veronese green and emerald green and cadmium green and any sort of green you like; but that particular green, never.— Pablo Picasso

 Mistake 6.
 Using Greens Straight Out of a Tube